Who are we?

 How do you handle disruption during offerings or destruction of property?

 We are a choice and responsibility based learning community for 7+.
 As such, disruption during learning modules or destruction of places or things is not generally experienced.
 We request intentional and conscientious behavior in our respectful learning environment and community culture.
-If we are gifted with the presence of a much younger family member (baby), we request choosing locations on the property that are more conducive to their vocalization and movement needs rather than the mindfulness circle or learning module space.

 Does joining HGEC cost me anything?